 - Parlor: With Parlor, we can give certain users previews of upcoming product features and collect their feedback.
 We then use that information to improve the product.
 Parlor may appear as a widget in the corner of our applications.
 Parlor collects user email addresses so it can contact users who have submitted feedback through the widget.
 Parlor is a U.S. company that uses servers in the United States.

-- TypeForm: We uses TypeForm to create data input forms that allow users to submit technical support cases and other customer service requests.
+- TypeForm: We may use TypeForm to create data input forms that allow users to submit technical support cases and other customer service requests.
 TypeForm is a Barcelona-based online Software as a Service (SaaS) company that specializes in online form building and online surveys.